ckdevrel/MaterialDialogSearchView/README.md

 #### **MainActivity.java**

-This is the main class and it comprises of Custom dilaog and then several logics to filter out the users suggestion in EditText.
+This is the main class and it comprises of Custom dialog and then several logics to filter out the users suggestion in EditText.

 #### **SearchAdapter.java**

 It is nothing but a adapter class extends BaseAdapter which in turn used to display the list items (i.e Country's Text and icon used in this repo) in a ListView.

-#### **Uils.java**
+#### **Utils.java**

 It is an Utility class which is used to adjust the height of ListView based on the count of child items.